nngsam/cs50/Lec 2 - Array/note.md

   - preprocessing means it looks for any lines that start with a hash symblol **#...** and _replace_ which is go ahead and copy the contents of the file or lib (mentioned behind the hash symbol)
 - compiling: to assembly code
 - assembling: complile assembly code to machine code 0's and 1's
-- linking: we have 0_1 from lib, from cs50, from printf for ex then linking all these parts to represent the program ❓where the library installed:
+- linking: we have 0_1 from lib, from cs50, from printf for ex then linking all these parts to represent the program <br>
+    ❓where the library installed:
       - Standard library: Comes built-in with the compiler (like GCC, Clang, MSVC).
       - Non-Standard Library (aka third parties libraries): Not included by default with the compiler, have to install manually